Renewal Criteria for Financial Aid

 Returning students who will be reapplying for aid are awarded after Satisfactory Academic Progress (SAP) is run at the end of spring semester (generally in early June).
 Students must be making Satisfactory Academic Progress in order to receive aid at George Mason.
 Students who are not making SAP will be notified, and given information on the right to appeal.
 More detailed information on all types of aid can be found here: https://www2.gmu.edu/admissions-aid/financial-aid/types-aid

-All students requesting need based aid assistance should file their FAFSA and all supporting documents sent to Mason no later than the priority filing deadline of January 15th of each year.
+All students requesting need based aid assistance should file their FAFSA no later than the priority filing deadline of January 15th of each year.
+All supporting documents should be submitted by March 1st.
 The FAFSA becomes available on October 1st of each year for the subsequent year.

 Recipients of most George Mason Scholarships are required to have a cumulative grade point average of at least a 2.75 on a 4.00 grading scale to have the scholarship renewed for the next year.
 (Please refer to your scholarship letter for specific requirements of your scholarship.)
 If you have lost your scholarship due to failure to meet GPA standards, you can appeal for reinstatement.
 Please review the appeal process in the on-line Financial Aid Handbook.
 Some scholarships are based on residency.
 If you change your residency from out of state to in state, your scholarships may be reduced or cancelled.
 In general, most scholarships will only be renewable for three years beyond the initial year.
 Again, please refer to the specific requirements indicated in the scholarship letter.